naykakashima/LibrarySystem/README.md

 - Persistent storage using a normalized relational database
 - GUIDs used as primary keys
 - Table-per-Type (TPT) mapping for clean separation of Book and AudioBook entities
+- Serilog to keep track of all events that have occured

 ## Technologies Used